 - Claim: The race statements can execute concurrently if there is a truth assignment satisfying all of the clauses. - 1.
 Run main until just after "post START" - 2.
 Run to completion each TXt if X true in truth assignment or TXf if X false in truth - 3.
 Run to completion remaining TXt's and TXf's. - 4.
-Observe that all Ct, XisT and XisF are now posted. - Claim: The race statements cannot execute concurrently if there is no truth assignment satisfying all of the clauses. - 1.
-All Ct must be posted before main executes race statement. - 2.
-For some X, both TXt and TXf must have posted signals for all Ct to be posted (otherwise the clauses are all satisfiable) - 3.
-Either Xt or Xf must have been posted twice, and thus the race statement in racer must have already been posted.
+Observe that all Ct, XisT and XisF are now posted.

+- Claim: If there is no truth assignment satisfying all of the clauses then the race statement in racer must execute before the race statement in main. - 1.
+All Ct must be posted before main executes the race statement. - 2.
+For some X, both TXt and TXf must have posted signals for all Ct to be posted (otherwise the clauses are all satisfiable). - 3.
+Either Xt or Xf must have been posted twice, and thus the race statement in racer must have already been executed.

-NOTE: The operations on the XisT and XisF events are not neccessary for the theorem.
+NOTE: The operations on the XisT and XisF events are not necessary for the theorem.
 However, if these operations are removed then the program will have many executions which end in deadlock.